2021-22 Annual Operating Fund Campaign

 Co-Chairs: Gayle Reynolds & Keith Hollon

 WHAT IS THE ANNUAL OPERATING FUND CAMPAIGN?

-The Annual Operating Fund (AOF) Campaign is our yearly canvass that raises roughly 40% of the funds for our annual operating budget.
-Each March, members and friends of the congregation make a financial pledge to support the work and mission of UUSF for the coming year.
-Your pledges allow the Board of Trustees to prioritize, budget, and pay for important activities and propose a budget for the coming fiscal year, July 2020 through June 2021
+The Annual Operating Fund (AOF) Campaign is our yearly canvass that raises significant funds for our annual operating budget.
+Each March, members and friends of the Society make a financial pledge to support the work and mission of UUSF for the coming year.
+Your pledges allow the Board of Trustees to develop a budget for the operation of the church and center for the next fiscal year, July 2021 through June 2022

 WHAT IS A PLEDGE?

-A pledge is a promise to donate a certain amount of money to UUSF during the coming fiscal year, July 2020 to July 2021.
+A pledge is a promise to donate a certain amount of money to UUSF during the fiscal year, July 1, 2021 to June 30, 2022.
 A pledge of financial support is one of the responsibilities of membership at First Unitarian Universalist Society of San Francisco.
 A pledge of any amount is welcome.
-The Unitarian Universalist Association (UUA) has developed guidelines for a “Fair Share” contribution based on your own economic status and abilities.
-We encourage you to reflect on the importance of our community to you, members and friends, and the wider impact of UUSF on justice and social action outside our walls.
+We encourage you to reflect on the importance of our church community to you, other members and friends, and the wider impact of UUSF on justice and social action outside our walls.
 We ask you to dig deep to support our ongoing needs as a congregation.

 WHO SHOULD PLEDGE?

 Members, non-members and friends of UUSF are ALL invited to pledge.
 To be a voting member of the Society you must make and fulfill a pledge annually.